Ar3sDevelopment/Caelan.Frameworks.Common/README.md

 ```

 ##`IPasswordHasher`##
-`IPasswordHasher` is a simple interface with two methods:
+`IPasswordHasher` is a simple interface with one method:
 ```csharp
 string HashPassword(string password)
 ```